puckpuck/helm-charts/powerdns/README.md

 ### Specifying Initial Zone Configuration

 You can specify an initial Zone configuration with SQL `INSERT ...` commands.
 This will require 2 statements.
-One to add the domain, the next to set the domains primary record.
+One to add the domain, the next to set the domain's primary record.
 The following will create a sample initial zone called `my.sample.domain` with 60 second TTL and refresh settings.
 See PowerDNS [docs](https://doc.powerdns.com/authoritative/) for more info on record format.

 ```yaml
 pdns: